ceccon-t/JenAI/architecture.md

 The main class of the application is also the only one at the root package, `JenAI`.
 It processes the options used when starting the application, create the appropriate configurations and launches a new `CLISession` with these configurations.

 The big picture view is that there are three main responsibilities in the project: keeping the history of a conversation, managing a session with the user and communicating with an LLM server through its API.
-Each one of these is handled in a particular package.
+Each one of these is handled in a particular package, while a few other packages handle helper utilities.

 The most relevant packages are described below.